 Venetian women had to be able to sew and weave

 Renaissance ladies who respected the fullness of a woman’s body would probably have been horrified by modern fashion for a slim figure.
 The sedentary lifestyle of these medieval beauties may have contributed to their weight gain, since they were required to spend most of their time sewing and weaving.

 Venetian girls were the freest in medieval Europe

-Despite the patriarchal mores of Venetian society, local women were accorded far greater rights than their foreign counterparts.
-For example, Venetian women were free to dispose of their property, appointed teachers for their children without the help of their husbands, and expressed their opinions directly to the public.
+Despite the patriarchal mores of venetian society, local women were accorded far greater rights than their foreign counterparts.
+For example, women were free to dispose of their property, appointed teachers for their children without the help of their husbands, and expressed their opinions directly to the public.

 Women in Venice were respected for their work

 Elena Lucrezia Cornaro Piscopia was the first woman in history to become a doctor of philosophy.